lamont-cookbooks/multipackage/README.md

 ## Usage

 Put 'depends multipackage' in your metadata.rb to gain access to the LWRP and definition in your code.

+## NOTE on Using Definitions

+This cookbook uses a definition for a specific purpose to implement an accumulator or scatter-gather pattern so that many statements across multiple recipes and cookbooks produce one resource which is executed.
+This is done with a definition so that the accumulating/gathering process occurs at compile-time.
+When compile-time is finished all of the data has been accumulated.
+This lets a resource run very early in the run-list and do its work early.

+If this was implemented as an LWRP it would have to do its accumulation work late, at converge time in the provider That would make it impossible to install the packages early.
+An LWRP implementation is possible in conjunction with a delayed notification to a resource to consume the accumulated data, but then recipe code could not depend on the packages having been installed.
+Since a definition is a compile-time macro this cookbook takes advantage of that distinction to more elegantly solve this problem without forcing providers to run at compile_time which is more of an antipattern than definitions are.

+In general LWRPs should always be used over definitions.
+This is the one case where they should be used.

 ## Bugs